EOxServer/eoxserver/docs/sphinx/en/users/install.rst

 This setup will deploy your instance under the URL ``<url>`` and make it publicly accessible.

+.. _Data Registration:

 Data Registration
 ~~~~~~~~~~~~~~~~~

 To insert data into an EOxServer instance there are several ways.
 One is the
-admin interface, which is explained in detail in the :ref:`Administration Web
+admin interface, which is explained in detail in the :ref:`ops_admin` section.
-Application Tutorial`.

 Another convenient way to register datasets is the command line interface to
 EOxServer.
 As a Django application, the instance can be configured using the